-Proof of a negative PCR or like Covid test (not Antigen) is required for re-entry back into Canada within 72 hours of entry.
-Most top resort brands in the Caribbean and Mexico now offer this test right on-site for your convenience or can accommodate the coordination of such.
+Canada Re-Entry: Proof of a negative PCR or like Covid test (not Antigen) is required for re-entry back into Canada within 72 hours of entry.
+If you do not order and bring your RT-LAMP Covid test on your trip, you will have to locate a clinic at the destination to perform this test for you.
+Many top resort brands in the Caribbean and Mexico now offer this test right on-site for your convenience or can accommodate the coordination of such.

 The list of off-resort facilities can also be found on the government of Canada’s website at https://travel.gc.ca/destinations.
 Select your destination then scroll down to “Medical Services and Facilities” then select “Local Covid-19 Testing Facilities”.

 Health and Safety

 Want to know what health and safety measures we have in place throughout the vacation journey?
 Please visit our co-branded web-site at https://romanticplanetvacations.com/futuretravel/ that details the health and safety protocols of the airlines, airports, hotels and resorts, transportation companies and more.